We all know that a good keynote can really carry an event. But is it always a necessity?

 Experienced event planners know the theme and the topic should influence the format, and that there are compelling alternatives to a single keynote speaker.

-A panel of speakers can often leave the audience with deeper insight than a single person can provide.
+A panel of speakers or speaker pairing can often leave the audience with deeper insight than a single person can provide.
 They present conflicting viewpoints, engage audiences with rapid interaction, and introduce an element of debate that otherwise wouldn't be possible.

 The fireworks can be fun, too.